top of page

 When people hear “large workstation sink,” they assume the bowl is going to be large too.

-In reality, many sinks have wide outer dimensions, but the bowl is surprisingly small once you account for thick walls, oversized flanges, and the way the sink is mounted.
-That’s where the disappointment begins.
+In reality, many sinks have wide outer dimensions, but the bowl is surprisingly small once you account for how the sink is installed.

-A great workstation sink gives you real usable bowl space.
-Not just a big footprint.
+A truly well-designed workstation sink delivers real, usable bowl space.
+Not just a larger footprint on paper.

 2. Corners, Welds, and the Build Quality You Can’t Fake